Requirements

 This will create a home directory with username at /home/ and copy the .bash_logout, .bash_profile and .bashrc files from /etc/skel directory to the user's home directory.

-# Create a New User with Specific Home Directory
+Create a New User with a Specific Home Directory

-By default, the useradd command will create a home directory inside /home directory.
-If you want to create a home directory to another location then you will need to use -d option.
+The useradd command will default create a home directory inside /home directory.
+For example, if you want to create a home directory for another location, you must use the -d option.

-For example, create a new user with a home directory at /mnt, run the following command:
+For example, create a new user with a home directory at /mnt, and run the following command:

 useradd -m -d /mnt/testuser testuser